DivineOmega/exiguous-ecommerce/README.md

 Exiguous Ecommerce is a super simple ecommerce library, that uses flat files and takes a very minimalistic approach.

-** Still in development! **
+**Still in development!**

 ## Quick Start

-Examples of getting products and categories
+Examples of getting products and categories:

 ```php
 $category = \DivineOmega\ExiguousEcommerce\Product::findBySlug("fluffy-things");